alburycatalina/Fracy_TMT_DifferentialExpression/README.md

-# Differential Expression Analysis for TMT Protein Data with EdgeR
+# Differential Expression Analysis for TMT Protein Data with edgeR

 This repo contains code for conducting a differential expression analysis of proteins from _F. cylindrus_ cultures grown under high temperature treatments and vitamin B<sub>12</sub> starvation.
 Thanks to the brilliant Scott McCain for the skeleton that this tutorial is based on, which can be found [here](https://github.com/jspmccain).